At the window, palms under my chin,

 Day by day you keep hovering in the air like a flickering hummingbird

-My feet are damn cold, freezing on this snow that covers my doorway
+My feet are ice cold, freezing on this snow that covers my doorway

-You've begged for second chances, miserable Winter; I decline your third
+I've mercifully granted you second chances, frigid Winter; I decline your third

 Break this curse of yours; the gust of wind you bring is terrible